Winter blues? Bummer summer? When your mood swings with the seasons, you may be more than sad and actually have a disorder called SAD.

 One and the same.
 Seasonal affective disorder, or SAD, is a type of depression that relates to changes in the seasons.
 The symptoms are similar to depression, but they fade with the next solstice or equinox.

-No matter which type of SAD you are, symptoms start mild but become more severe as the season progresses.
+No matter which type of SAD you have, symptoms start mild but become more severe as the season progresses.

 What SAD symptoms should I look for?